-- □ Open the Diagnostics > Report > Global dialog. - □ To send a report to the console, specify the desired level in the Console logging frame, Severity field. - $\Box$ To enable the function, select the On radio button in the Console logging frame. - $\Box$ Save the changes temporarily.
-To do this, click the $\checkmark$ button.

-The device buffers logged events in 2 separate storage areas so that the device keeps log entries for urgent events.
+☐ Open the Diagnostics > Report > Global dialog.
+To send a report to the console, specify the desired level in the Console logging frame, Severity field. \square To enable the function, select the ${\it On}$ radio button in the Console logging frame. ☐ Save the changes temporarily.
+To do this, click the ✓ button.
+The device buffers logged events in 2 separate storage areas so that the device keeps log entries or urgent events.
 Specify the minimum severity for events that the device logs to the buffered storage area with a higher priority.

-- □ To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. - □ Save the changes temporarily.
+Pе rform the following steps: ☐ To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. ☐ Save the changes temporarily.
 To do this, click the ✓ button.

 When you activate the logging of SNMP requests, the device logs the requests as events in the Syslog.
 The Log SNMP get request function logs user requests for device configuration information.
 The Log SNMP set request function logs device configuration events.
-Specify the minimum level for events that the device logs in the Syslog.
+Specify the minimum level for

-- □ Enable the Log SNMP get request function for the device in order to send SNMP Read requests as events to the Syslog server. - To enable the function, select the On radio button in the SNMP logging frame. - □ Enable the Log SNMP set request function for the device in order to send SNMP Write requests as events to the Syslog server. - To enable the function, select the On radio button in the SNMP logging frame. - $\hfill\square$ Choose the desired severity level for the get and set requests. - $\Box$ Save the changes temporarily.
-To do this, click the $\checkmark$ button.
+□ Enable the Log SNMP get request function for the device in order to send SNMP Read requests as events to the Syslog server.
+To enable the function, select the on radio button in the SNMP logging frame. □ Enable the Log SNMP set request function for the device in order to send SNMP Write requests as events to the Syslog server.
+To enable the function, select the on radio button in the SNMP logging frame. □ Choose the desired severity level for the get and set requests. □ Save the changes temporarily.
+To do this, click the button.
 When active, the device logs configuration changes made using the Command Line Interface, to the audit trail.
 This feature is based on the IEEE 1686 standard for Substation Intelligent Electronic Devices.

-- □ Open the Diagnostics > Report > Global dialog. - □ To enable the function, select the On radio button in the CLI logging frame. - □ Save the changes temporarily.
-To do this, click the ✓ button.

-The device lets you save the following system information data in one ZIP file on your PC:
+Perform the following steps: □ Open the Diagnostics > Report > Global dialog. □ To enable the function, select the On radio button in the CLI logging frame. □ Save the changes temporarily.
+To do this, click the button.
+The device lets you save the following system information data in one ZIP file on your PC: audittrail.html CLICommands.txt defaultconfig.xml script runningconfig.xml supportinfo.html systeminfo.html systemlog.html The device creates the file name of the ZIP archive automatically in the format <ip_address><system_name>.zip.</system_name></ip_address> Perform the following steps: □ Click the button and then the Download support information item. □ Select the directory in which you want to save the support information. □ Save the changes temporarily.
+To do this, click the button.

-- audittrail.html

-- CLICommands.txt

-- defaultconfig.xml

-- script

-- runningconfig.xml

-- supportinfo.html

-- systeminfo.html

-- systemlog.html

-The device creates the file name of the ZIP archive automatically in the format <IP\address>\<system\name>.zip.

-- □ Click the ≡ button and then the Download support information item. - $\hfill\square$ Select the directory in which you want to save the support information. - □ Save the changes temporarily.
-To do this, click the ✓ button.